MIDIMinion/sound_reference/ref_tuning.md

 # Tuning - Reference Notes

+*these notes are ooooold, and need some work*

 ### Arrays
 * Start with your box that has the farthest throw (box a)
 * EQ it to your desired freq response.